Communications Internship - New York, NY

 - Alternatives to prohibition and pragmatic steps for ending the drug war

-In the last 14 years, DPA has expanded from its New York headquarters to include eight offices, 45 staff, an annual operating budget of approximately $10 million, 26,000 dues-paying members and more than 200,000 online subscribers.
-It has a solid track record of success at the local, state, and federal levels and consistent visibility in prominent media and policy circles.
+In the last 20 years, DPA has expanded from its New York headquarters to include eight offices, 60 plus staff, an annual operating budget of approximately $12 million, over 35,000 dues-paying members and nearly 350,000 online subscribers.
+We have a solid track record of success at the local, state, and federal levels and consistent visibility in prominent media and policy circles.
 (For more information, see www.drugpolicy.org)

 - Assisting in the production and distribution of DPA’s communications materials (such as reports, fact sheets, issue briefs, web content, multimedia materials, and media-related materials)